-To help with your planning, below is a list of 8 of these lotteries with dates, some lottery tips and, of course, the perfect sock for when you win!
+To help with your planning, below is a list of lotteries with dates, some lottery tips and, of course, the perfect sock for when you win!

 Mount Whitney, CA